 Method to Determine Overall Team Rankings

 Logarithmic scores for seasonal and short-term forecasts will be averaged across different submission time periods and locations to provide both specific and generalized measures of model accuracy.
 The overall team rankings at the end of the season will be determined by averaging scores across all of the national- and regional-level targets over their respective evaluation periods as described below.
-Teams that do not provide all seven seasonal and short-term targets for all locations will be ineligible to be named the overall top performing team; however, they will still be ranked for the targets they provided.
-Although teams may choose to participate in more than one challenge (e.g. FluSight described here and the hospitalization and state challenges described below), rankings for one challenge will not influence rankings for another, and an overall top-score will not be determined.
+Teams that do not provide all seven seasonal and short-term targets for all locations at least one week during the challenge will be ineligible to be named the overall top performing team; however, they will still be ranked for the targets they provided.
+Although teams may choose to participate in more than one challenge (e.g. FluSight described here and the state challenges described below), rankings for one challenge will not influence rankings for another, and an overall top-score will not be determined.

 The evaluation period will vary by forecasting target and geographic region, representing the weeks when the forecasts are most useful.
 For all seasonal targets, the evaluation period will begin with the first forecast submission.
 The evaluation period for season onset will end six weeks after the observed onset week; the evaluation periods for peak week and intensity will end after ILINet is observed to go below baseline for the final time during an influenza season.
 For short-term forecasts, the evaluation period will begin four weeks prior to the observed onset week and will end three weeks after ILINet is observed to go below baseline for the final time during an influenza season.

+Teams are free to submit as many systems as they wish, but these systems should all be substantially different from one another, reflecting materially different approaches to the forecasting problem.

 Data Sources